apache/drill/_docs/configure-drill/078-configuring-web-ui-and-rest-api-security.md

 ## HTTPS Support
 Drill 1.2 uses the Linux Pluggable Authentication Module (PAM) and code-level support for transport layer security (TLS) to secure the Web Console and REST API.
 By default, the Web Console and REST API now support the HTTPS protocol.

-By default, Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web Console; however, as administrator, you can set up SSL to specify the keystore or truststore, or both, for your organization, as described in the next section.
+By default, Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web Console.
+Because Drill uses a self-signed certificate, you see a warning in the browser when you go to `https://<node IP address>:8047`.
+The Chrome browser, for example, requires you to click `Advanced`, and then `Proceed to <address> (unsafe)`.
+If you have a signed certificate by an authority, you can set up a custom SSL to avoid this warning.
+You can set up SSL to specify the keystore or truststore, or both, for your organization, as described in the next section.

 ## Setting Up a Custom SSL Configuration

-As cluster administrator, you can set the following SSL configuration parameters at the JVM level through system properties, as described in the [Java product documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#Customization):
+As cluster administrator, you can set the following SSL configuration parameters at in the `conf/drill-override.conf` file, as described in the [Java product documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#Customization):

 * javax.net.ssl.keyStore
   Path to the application's certificate and private key in the Java keystore file.